Yurof/Yurof.github.io/interview_Denis.md

 __When did you start as an illustrator ?__
 >Around 5 or 6 years ago.

-__Did you draw a lot of maps for your clients in all these years ?__
+__Have you drawn a lot of maps for your clients in all these years ?__
 >A lot of them, I started with a commission from a client who wanted to make a book.

 __How many of your recents works are maps ?__